lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 Testcontainers (which we use for integration testing) unfortunately won't work.

-To run the build on such a system, a running PostgreSQL database must be provided on port 5432 with credentials `postgres:postgres`.
+To run the build on such a system, a running PostgreSQL database must be provided on port 5432 with credentials `postgres:password`.
 Easiest way to do that is with podman:

 ```
 podman run --rm -e POSTGRES_PASSWORD=password -p 5432:5432 postgres:11